-1. An application for MassHealth Long-Term Care must provide that the applicant does NOT intend to return home.

-2. The policy must still be in place at the time of institutionalization, and some minimum policy benefits must still be in place.
+- 1. An application for MassHealth long-term care must provide that the applicant does NOT intend to return home. - 2.
+The policy must still be in place at the time of institutionalization, and some minimum policy benefits must still be in place.
 Be mindful that exhausting the benefits of a policy too soon could jeopardize the protection of the primary residence.
-The exemption only covers long-term care costs such as nursing home or hospice costs.
-MassHealth payments for medical bills such as hospitalization during life are not protected.
+The exemption only covers long-term care costs, such as nursing home or hospice costs.
+MassHealth payments for medical bills, such as hospitalization during life, are not protected.
 The exemption only applies to the person(s) who is, or are, the named insured(s) under the LTCI policy.
-For instance, if only one spouse has an LTCI policy, unless the policy covers both spouses, the exemption will not protect the house against the MassHealth costs of the spouse who does not have the policy.
+For instance, if only one spouse has an LTCI policy, unless the policy covers both spouses, the exemption will not protect the house against the MassHealth costs of the spouse who does not have the policy. - 3.
+The home must not be sold during the time the applicant is alive.
+The home can be rented or otherwise occupied or not occupied, but if it is sold while the applicant is alive, MassHealth can recover benefits paid for the applicant from the sale proceeds.